GHeinzelmann/BAT.py/README.md

 # Running a sample calculation

 The simulations and analysis from this example will be performed inside the ./BAT folder.
 They are divided in three steps, equilibration (folder ./equil), preparation (folder ./prep) and free energy calculation (folder ./fe).
-The input file with all the needed BAT.py parameters is called input.in, with the meaning of each explained in more detail in the user guide, located inside the ./doc folder.
-For our sample calculation, we will use the values already provided in the input.in file included in this distribution.
+The input file with all the needed BAT.py parameters for double decoupling is called input-dd.in, with the meaning of each explained in more detail in the user guide, located inside the ./doc folder.
+For our sample calculation, we will use the values already provided in the input files included in this distribution.
 Briefly, the poses_list parameter sets up the calculation for the first 5 poses from Autodock Vina, all in the ./all-poses folder.
-The input.in file can be modified to perform the calculations in the 5uf0 crystal structure, by changing the calc_type option to "crystal", the celpp_receptor option to "5uf0", and the ligand_name option to "89J", which is the ligand residue name in the 5uf0 pdb structure.
+The input files can be modified to perform the calculations in the 5uf0 crystal structure, by changing the calc_type option to "crystal", the celpp_receptor option to "5uf0", and the ligand_name option to "89J", which is the ligand residue name in the 5uf0 pdb structure.

 ![](doc/workflow.jpg)